Lymphosarcoma (Lymphoma)

 Diagnostic Tests

-- CBC (Complete Blood Chemistry) test -Increased serum calcium is associated with a poorer outcome
+- CBC (Complete Blood Chemistry) test -Increased serum calcium is

 - Thoracic radiographs (x-rays of chest area)